RaiAnalitic/RAI/Readme.md

 ---

-## 🛡 License

-This project is distributed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 ## 💡 Contact

-For questions or suggestions, contact us at: support@raisol.xyz.
+For questions or suggestions, contact us at: raiaisolana@gmail.com.